CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ###  Acknowledgements

-**Jeremy W Sherman** : Creator of [www.orthic.shorthand.fun](www.orthic.shorthand.fun), who found, transcribed, clipped, and re-assembled the Manual and Supplement.
-He also programmed and made the database for the online dictionary, including diving into several large blocks of shorthand.
-He also helped with Consolidated by finding examples of rules burried in the shorthand samples.
+**Jeremy W Sherman** : Creator of [www.orthic.shorthand.fun](www.orthic.shorthand.fun), who found, transcribed, clipped, and re-assembled the Manual and Supplement; programmed and made the database for the online dictionary, including diving into several large blocks of shorthand; and helped with Consolidated by finding examples of rules buried in the shorthand samples.

 **Jacob Moena** : Transcriber, clipper, and assembler of Teaching Part 1 and 2.